gerfalcon/gerfalcon/README.md

 </p>

 #### 2021.12.08 [How to make your Flutter app accessible](https://youtu.be/VmB_KLk28f8?t=5)
 I created a Flutter project to showcase the implementation of localization and accessibility features.
-I presented this project during my talk on "How to make your Flutter app accessible" at an online Meetup event organized by HWSW  held in Hungarian.
+I presented this project during my talk on "How to make your Flutter app accessible" at an online Meetup event organized by HWSW and held in Hungary.
 - [Video recording](https://www.youtube.com/watch?v=VmB_KLk28f8&t=36s&ab_channel=HWSW)
 - [Slides (Speaker Deck)](https://speakerdeck.com/gerfalcon/how-to-make-your-flutter-app-accessible)
 - [Code samples](https://github.com/gerfalcon/flutter_l10n_a11y_sample/tree/master)